johnpeart/johnpeart.github.io/src/posts/slides/2025-06-10-allying-is-a-verb-not-a-noun.md

 >
 > Check people's pronouns.
 Use and respect them.
 >
-> Help our your workplace LGBT+ network.
+> Help out your workplace LGBT+ network.
 >
 > Or, if you're living nearby one, go to a pride event.
 Watch and show your support at the marches that take place.
 >